fb-pixel

 Read our RAP

 Despite being one of the world’s oldest civilisations with a rich and proud history and culture, Aboriginal & Torres Strait Islander people remain some of the most disadvantaged.
-Since Australia was colonised by European settlers, Australia’s First Nations people have been vulnerable to discrimination, inequality, mistreatment and cultural disconnection – many Aboriginal & Torres Strait Islander people continue to experience a poor quality of life and restrictions to self-determination.
+Since Australia was colonised by European settlers, Australia’s First Nations people face discrimination, inequality, mistreatment and cultural disconnection – many Aboriginal & Torres Strait Islander people continue to experience a poor quality of life and restrictions to self-determination.

 years gap in the average life expectancy of Aboriginal and Torres Strait Islander women compared to non-Indigenous women